Asaphodes cinnabari: Taxonomy

 This species was described by George Howes in 1912 as Larentia cinnabari using specimens collected by himself in the Garvie Mountains and at the Cinnabar Gold Company's claim in Central Otago.
 The species was originally discovered by his brother A. A. Howes at the Garvie Mountains.
 George Hudson discussed and illustrated this species under the name Xanthorhoe cinnabaris in his 1928 book The Butterflies and Moths of New Zealand.
 L. B. Prout proposed the subspecies Asaphodes cinnabari obsoleta, however this was synonymised by John S. Dugdale in 1988.
 In 1971 Dugdale assigned this species, called by him Xanthorhoe cinnabaris, to the genus Asaphodes.
 In 1988 Dugdale used the original description epithet cinnabari in his annotated catalogue of New Zealand Lepidoptera but confirmed his placement of this species into the genus Asaphodes.
 The holotype, collected at Nevis, is held at the Natural History Museum, London.

 Description

 Howes described the species as follows:

 Distribution

 This species is endemic to New Zealand.
 This species is found in Otago and Southland.
 Along with the type locality, this species has also been collected in locations such as at the Cinnabar Gold Company claim, Greenstone Valley, and Gorge Hill in Mossburn.
+Hudson regarded this as a rare species.